Madeleine Dean

 Madeleine Dean Cunnane (born June 6, 1959) is an American politician and lawyer serving as the U.S. representative for Pennsylvania's 4th congressional district since 2019.
 The district includes almost all of Montgomery County, a suburban county north of Philadelphia, as well as a northeastern portion of Berks County.
 Before being elected to Congress, Dean was a Democratic member of the Pennsylvania General Assembly, representing the 153rd district in the Pennsylvania House of Representatives.

 Early life and education

-The youngest of seven children, Madeleine Dean was born to Bob and Mary Dean in Glenside, Pennsylvania.
-She graduated from Abington Senior High School.
-She graduated from Montgomery County Community College, was magna cum laude at La Salle University, and earned her Juris Doctor at the Widener University Delaware Law School.
+Dean was born on June 6, 1959, in Glenside, Pennsylvania, a suburb of Philadelphia.
+Her parents are Bob and Mary Dean.
+Madeleine is the youngest of their seven children.
+She graduated from Abington Senior High School, and attended Montgomery County Community College.
+She matriculated at La Salle University, where she was magna cum laude, and earned her Juris Doctor at the Widener University Delaware Law School.
 She also studied politics and public service at the Fels Institute of Government of the University of Pennsylvania.

 Career

 After law school, Dean returned to the Philadelphia area and practiced law with the Philadelphia Trial Lawyers, going on to serve as executive director.
 She then opened a small, three-woman law practice in Glenside, and served as in-house counsel for her husband's growing bicycle business.

 While raising three young sons, Dean turned to teaching.
 She served 10 years as an assistant professor of English at her alma mater, La Salle University, in Philadelphia, where she taught writing and ethics.